SolidCaterpillar/SWEN303-Group-Project-Part-2/identified-problems.md

 **Problem**: Was confused between household settings and app setting\
 **Severity Scale**: 2

+As earlier

+**Problem**: There was no implementation to manage flatmates or groups, even though there was a button for "Household Settings".\
+**Severity Scale**: 2

+It was not one of our tested user flows, however, testers said it would be useful

 ### How did you feel about the colour scheme of the app?
 **Problem**: The colours used in the navigation bar and header were not appealing, and participants suggested removing the blue colour.\
 **Severity Scale**: 3